 When you form an LLC in Delaware, you can choose the way your LLC is taxed.
 You are offered a wide range of options: taxed as a pass-through entity, as an S corporation, or as the default option.

 Well-respected legal system

 There are good reasons behind the popularity of Delaware as a place of incorporation.
 One of them is the most advanced and flexible statute in the US.

 Another big perk is The Court of Chancery in Delaware.
 This court is made for corporate-related issues.
 What sets this legal system apart from others is that the Delaware court uses judges instead of the jury to decide cases regarding business matters.

-Series structure.
 A special business structure that is distinct to Delaware is the series LLC.
-Basically, it is just a normal LLC, but in Delaware, you can register for different series.
+It is just a normal LLC, but in Delaware, you can register for different series.

 Each series is treated as an individual LLC that operates within the original LLC without the burden of paying extra franchise taxes or additional registered agents.
 What’s more?
 Each series in the LLC has a separate legal from the other.